 The Original Test Configuration tab shows details about how the test was configured.
 This tab is especially useful if the test configuration has been changed since the report was run, as the details will reflect the configuration prior to those updates.
 This section provides details on how the test was configured to run (as opposed to the other report tabs, which detail how the test actually ran).

 Cloud testing leverages cloud computing resources and models to enable all aspects of load testing in a highly cost-effective manner.
 With cloud testing, we have unlimited resources at our disposal, and while performing all Performance Testing activities in the cloud we have benefit features such as real-time reporting.
 On BlazeMeter we can scale up and run Multiple Tests in parallel (on paid accounts) to speed Test Cycles.
 BlazeMeter has the opportunity of simulating thousands or millions of virtual users from 56 locations across the globe (Asia Pacific, Europe, North and South America).
-It allows a choice of preferred cloud providers: AWS, Google, or Azure.
-Taurus scripts are very easy to read, configure, write and it supports many test executors such as JMeter, Selenium, Gatling, etc. BlazeMeter provides rich reports, which can be shared externally as URLs, downloaded, or customized in the paid plan accounts.
+It allows a choice of preferred cloud providers for Google, Azure, or AWS and AWS engineers.
+Taurus scripts are very easy to read, configure, write and it supports many test executors such as the Apache JMeter, Selenium, Gatling, etc. BlazeMeter provides rich reports, which can be shared externally as URLs, downloaded, or customized in the paid plan accounts.